Career Guide

 Utah Game Warden FAQ

 How much does a game warden make in Utah?
 The BLS does not separately report Utah wage data.
-Verify current pay with the Utah Division of Wildlife Resources, and see our salary by state page for states with reported data.
+Verify current pay with the Utah Division of Wildlife Resources, Law Enforcement Section, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Utah?
 Minimum age 21, High school diploma + 2 years college or experience, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Utah Division of Wildlife Resources, Law Enforcement Section for official current standards.

 How long does it take to become a game warden in Utah?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Utah?
 The Utah Division of Wildlife Resources, Law Enforcement Section.
 Visit https://wildlife.utah.gov for current openings.